 Current is a great option if you’re looking for a basic online checking account.
 While it lacks the physical branches of a traditional bank, Current does offer some innovative features that are not often available.
 You can choose the basic fee-free account or if you’re looking for additional perks and features, upgrade to a Premium account.

 You can manage your account fully using the Current app, which even allows mobile check deposits.
 There are also savings tools to help you start working towards your savings goals.
 So, if you’re considering a new checking out, Current is certainly worthy of consideration.

 Current Bank is FDIC insured, so your money is safe up to the legal limits.
 Additionally, the Current Debit Card is Choice Financial Group issued, which also has FDIC insurance.
 So you can feel confident that your funds and data is secure.

 Current is an online only bank where you can access your money via its mobile app.
-However, one of the great features of this bank is that you can use savings pods to organize your funds and you’ll enjoy instant credit back on gas station card purchase holds.

 Like Current, Axos is an online banking platform, so it doesn’t have in-person customer service.
 However, you can access 24/7 phone support, automated online chat, and secure messaging.